alexmbe/README/README.md

 - I value giving info early over giving info at last-minute
 - I value over-communication and transparency

+My MBTI (Myers-Briggs Type Indicator) is ISFJ, and [here is](https://www.16personalities.com/isfjs-at-work) the relevant section that applies in workplaces.

 ## Trust

 I will always fill up the trust bank to the fullest and work backward.
 What that means is that I will place my trust in you blindly, but if you repeatedly make the same mistakes again and again after being given feedback then you will slowly drain that trust bank.